ForceProtocol/raidparty-advertiser-platform/README.md

 npm install

-To build the staging use sudo ng build --env=stag
+sudo ng build --aot --output-hashing=all --env=staging

 To build the production use sudo ng build -prod